nekoju/Writing/No1/firstDraft.md

 on, the virulence switched off, and within another week every single internet-connected computer in the world now had a completely nonfunctional virus.

-We won.
+And we won.
 And we were proud of ourselves.